sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 To handle address space that remained unattributed to a specific city, I applied a 'footprint' heuristic which assigned those IPs to every city where the network maintained a physical peering presence.
 While a network might not literally announce every prefix at every IXP, this approach ensures that major connectivity hubs were credited for the logical weight they are capable of serving.

 There were many issues that I stumbled headfirst into when trying to attribute certain prefixes.
 For example, I had to add some safety checks to prevent "IP swallowing."
 For instance, there's a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
 The `0.0.0.0/0` prefix would match *every single IPv4 address*.
 Without filtering for broad prefixes (anything with a mask length < 8), that one entry would incorrectly claim the entire global IP space for Australia.
+I know they have a lot of open space down there, but that seemed excessive.

 So... to recap, the data sources used for the 2026 map include:
 - **Infrastructure:** [TeleGeography](https://www2.telegeography.com/), [submarinenetworks.com](https://www.submarinenetworks.com/), and historical archive maps.